(1) For the purpose of this Policy:

 (19) All computer workstations will have a three-year on-site warranty which is serviced by approved local vendors with certified computer support staff ensuring that the computer is repaired quickly and at no cost during its three-year life.

-(20) The establishment and recording of asset records relating to computer workstations, including those purchased under lease agreements, will be the responsibility of Financial and Business Services.
+(20) The establishment and recording of asset records relating to computer workstations, including those purchased under lease agreements, will be the responsibility of Financial Operations.

 (21) Computer workstations will be allocated a unique barcode label which is required for identification and audit purposes, and must remain affixed to the asset.
-The maintenance of the University's Asset Database, will be the responsibility of Financial and Business Services.
+The maintenance of the University's Asset Database, will be the responsibility of Financial Operations.

 (23) Technology Services will limit support to a range of services publicised in the Technology Services Baseline Service Level Agreement.
 The University's SOE is the supported software applications which users use to access Technology Services services.